Friday, August 29, 2014

 The argument some make that sports team nicknames were meant to "honor" Natives usually doesn't pass the smell test.
 But there are tribes, such as the Seminoles, who have made agreements with athletic departments, essentially approving that their names and other associations can be used by the teams.
 There may be other exceptions where something related to Native culture or history is used with enough respect to grace athletes uniforms.
 Certainly there are some nicknames and images that are more offensive than others.

-Probably the best general article about this topic that I've read is "A Century of Racist Sports Team Names" by and (originally published in Mother Jones).
+Probably the best general article about this topic that I've read is "A Century of Racist Sports Team Names" by Matt Connolly and Ian Gordon (originally published in Mother Jones).

 What do you think?